VANatHeritage/ConsVision_RecreationModel/docs/facilities_v3.md

 Aquatic features were used for:

 - erasing open water areas from PPAs (NHD_AreaWaterbody only)
-- QA/QC of water access points: water access points needed to be within 0.25 miles of an aquatic feature
+- QA/QC of water access points: water access points needed to be within 0.25 miles of an aquatic feature to be used in the model

 ## Recreation Data processing